NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 However oppose to just doing a hash step, we need a per cell gather step : per cell gather particles within cell, transformation from index space to world space, gather particles etc. this is slower than hashing but will be worth it.
 As we can deal with explicit spatial indices for adjacent cell access oppose Hashing where indices are not ordered based on spatial locality.
 Function to get neighbour grid cell indices / pointers which is easy to do.
 The grid array itself will be 1D flat and indexed using standard $i \cdot m + j$ function.

+Sparse grid would have to be re-calculated each frame (dealloc empty cells), we need the cells to gather particles, so unlike a hash grid we cannot only allocate cells that particles hash to as we need all cells first to gather particles if within distance of ${1\over 2}\:cellsize$ .